prorochenko/prorochenko/README.md

 </div>

-  I am a Full Stack Developer from Ukraine :ukraine:
+  I am a Full Stack Developer :computer: from Ukraine 🇺🇦

 <!--